 If you had "government shutdown" on your pandemic bingo card...congrats.
 The US narrowly avoided one on October 1.
-But the stopgap funding bill only hit ‘pause’ on the problem through December 3, when the US could be right back to facing a (partial) government shutdown.
-Lawmakers have until October 1, 2021 to avoid it.
+But the stopgap funding bill only hit ‘pause’ on the problem through December 3, when the US could be right back to facing a (partial) shutdown again.
 Hint: a shutdown = when Congress can't agree on legislation to (even temporarily) fund operations for the next fiscal year.

 What you can do about it: Get your finances in the best position possible to ride out a potential government shutdown.
 A few tips: